Percolation of worms: Introduction

 \cite[Theorem 1.3]{ErhardMartinezPoisat2017} states that if $d=2,3$ then $t_c(r)\nearrow t_c(0)\in (0,+\infty)$ as $r \to 0$.

 The main result \cite{ErhardPoisat2016} is that $t_c(r) \asymp r^{(4-d)/2} $ if $d \geq 5$ and $t_c(r)\asymp \sqrt{\ln(1/r)}$ if $d=4$ as $r \to 0$.

 One may use the scale invariance of Brownian motion to slightly rephrase these results: let us consider Wiener sausages with radius $1$ that we run up to time $T$ and whose initial points form a PPP on $\mathbb{R}^d$ with intensity $v$.
 It follows from the above results that the critical intensity for percolation satisfies $v_c(T) \asymp T^{-d/2} $ if $d=2,3$, $v_c(T) \asymp \ln(T)/T^2 $ if $d=4$ and $v_c(T) \asymp 1/T^2$ if $d \geq 5$ as $T \to \infty$.
-Heuristically, one expects the percolation threshold of the random length worms model (c.f.\ \eqref{zoo_v_c_threshold}) to satisfy the same asymptotics if the length distribution of worms is the Dirac mass concentrated on $T$.
+Heuristically, one expects the percolation threshold of the random length worms model (cf.\ \eqref{zoo_v_c_threshold}) to satisfy the same asymptotics if the length distribution of worms is the Dirac mass concentrated on $T$.
+Asymptotic results analogous to those of \cite{ErhardPoisat2016} (with a slightly different parametrization) about the percolation threshold of worms with geometric length distribution (i.e., finitary random interlacements, see Section \ref{subsub_FRI}) are proved in \cite{CaiZhang2021b}.

 Let us stress that the above-described dimension-dependence of the asymptotic behaviour of $v_c(T)$ is intimately related to the fact that the capacity (to be defined in Section \ref{section_rw_capacity}) of the trace of a random walk of length $T$ is comparable to $T$ if $d\geq 5$, it is comparable to $T/\ln(T)$ if $d=4$ and it is comparable to $\sqrt{T}$ if $d=3$ (see \cite{capacity_rw_range_d, capacity_rw_range_4} for finer results).

-Note that some elements of our proof (coarse graining, dynamic renormalization) are similar to the method used to construct an infinite connected cluster in \cite[Section 4]{ErhardPoisat2016}.
+Note that some of our methods (coarse graining, dynamic renormalization, see Section \ref{subsub_powerlaw}) are similar to the method used to construct an infinite connected cluster in \cite[Section 4]{ErhardPoisat2016}.